mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/lab4.rst

 The properties page will give you access to the previously defined parameters related to your SSG

-If you click on *Devices*, You'll be able to review the devices deployed and their Management IP address.
+If you click on *Devices*, You'll be able to review the devices deployed and their Management IP addresses.

 .. image:: ../pictures/module1/img_module1_lab4_5.png
      :align: center